JCameren/sei-project-1/planning/pseudocode.md

 evaluation button
 header: most likely to say who wins
-modal: Might be something extra if the player runs out of money to wager(maybe)
+modal: Might be something extra if the player runs out of money to wager(maybe) -variable that will display current card count for player -variable that will hold current card count for dealer(maybe)

 /*<------------EVENT LISTENERS----------->*/
 click event on hit button: will invoke a function to place another number in the playerhand arr and also update the ui with this number added